clinics

 Surgery

-One week after surgery there is a follow-up appointment with Dr. Kozak.
+One week after surgery there is a follow-up appointment.

-It generally takes 3 to 5 weeks for the surgical incision to heal, but most children resume normal daily activities within days after the surgery.
-However, no active sports or climbing is recommended for 6 weeks after surgery.
+It generally takes three to five weeks for the surgical incision to heal, but most children resume normal daily activities within days after the surgery.
+However, no active sports or climbing is recommended for six weeks after surgery.

 Patient handouts